v-petrou/BFTWithoutSignatures/README.md

 ### Multi-Valued Consensus
 A multi-valued consensus protocol make an agreement on values with an arbitrary size.
 The definition properties are:
-- Validity 1: If all correct processes propose the same value v, then any correct process that decides, decides v.
+- Validity 1: if all correct processes propose the same value v, then any correct process that decides, decides v.
-- Validity 2: If a correct process decides v, then v was proposed by some process or v = ⊥.
+- Validity 2: if a correct process decides v, then v was proposed by some process or v = ⊥.
-- Validity 3: If a value v is proposed only by corrupt processes, then no correct process that decides, decides v.
+- Validity 3: if a value v is proposed only by corrupt processes, then no correct process that decides, decides v.
-- Agreement: No two correct processes decide differently.
+- Agreement: two correct processes can not decide differently.
-- Termination: Every correct process eventually decides.
+- Termination: every correct process eventually decides.

-#### Vector Consensus
+### Vector Consensus
+Vector Consensus makes agreement on a vector with a subset of the values proposed, instead of a single value.
+The decided vector needs to have at least (2f + 1) values and its properties are:
+- Validity: every correct process that decides, decides on a vector V of size n:
+    * ∀pi: if pi is correct, then either V[i] is the value proposed by pi or ⊥;
+    * at least (f +1) elements of V were proposed by correct processes.
+- Agreement: no two correct processes decide differently.
+- Termination: every correct process eventually decides.

 #### Atomic Broadcast